 Minutes away from Union Square you can find the former Parc 55, the fourth biggest hotel in San Francisco, which was bought by Hilton last February.
 This is not a management contract – part of the proceeds from the sale of the Waldorf-Astoria in New York ended up here.
 It re-opened as The Parc 55 San Francisco – A Hilton Hotel last February.
 The hotel brands itself as eco friendly with a focus on their green initiatives (recycling, composting, energy saving), has a funky look (for a Hilton …..) and allows guests to bring their dogs.
 It is available as a Hilton HHonors redemption for 60,000 points per night.

 If you want a more boutique, local feel, the hotel opening making the most noise this year is VIA.
 Dedicated to technology and personalized hospitality, the hotel is scheduled to open in June in the South Beach area to deliver “a sophisticated and truly unique experience for the 21st century traveler”.
-That said, as their blog is happy to discuss the struggle of finding the right wallpaper amongst other issues, I wouldn’t rely on that date!
+That said, as their site is happy to discuss the struggle of finding the right wallpaper amongst other issues, I wouldn’t rely on that date!

 In the final article in this series later in the week, we will take a look at San Jose, BA’s newest California route which launches on 4th May.
 What is there to see and do?